How to Build a Bigger and Straighter Upper Back

 As an experiment, I took before photos, did the routine for ten days, and then took after photos.
 Both sets are taken in a relaxed setting: no flexing or trying to have perfect posture.

-What stands out to me here is how far my shoulder and arms have moved back in just ten days.
-According to Amy Cuddy’s research, if you can make your natural standing posture more open, not only will this place less stress on your joints, it will also help you feel stronger, more confident, and more willing to go after what you want.
-Not to mention that if you are continuously working on your posture and mobility, you’ll be able to build more muscle in your upper back.
-That muscle will look more aesthetic, too.
+What stands out to me is how far my shoulder and arms have moved back in just ten days.
+According to Amy Cuddy’s research, if you can make your natural standing posture more open, this will not only place less stress on your joints but also help you feel stronger and more confident.

-What stands out to me here is how much tension there is around my neck in the before photo, and how much lower my shoulders are in the second photo.
-What this means is that I can separate my shoulders from my neck when I do rowing exercises.
+What stands out to me is how much tension there is around my neck in the before photo and how much lower my shoulders are in the second photo.
+This means I can separate my shoulders from my neck when doing rowing exercises.
 This allows for a cleaner, more athletic rowing pattern that will build muscle in a more balanced and attractive way.
 It’s also a big improvement in day-to-day performance.
 For example, being able to turn your head around independently of your body is useful when checking blind spots while driving.

 The ability to move each part of your body independently is a hallmark of great athletes from every discipline, and from an aesthetic standpoint, it looks much more relaxed and confident.